Christopher-kenway/MovieApp/README.md

 # MovieBox - Movie Discovery Web Application

-MovieBox is a movie discovery web application that allows users to search for movies, view detailed information about them, and save their favorite movies.
+MovieBox is a movie discovery web application that allows users to search for movies, view detailed information about them, and save their favourite movies.
 The application leverages the TMDB API to fetch movie data and offers a user-friendly interface for exploring movies.

 ## Objective

-Create a responsive and visually appealing movie discovery platform with the following features:
+ A responsive and visually appealing movie discovery platform with the following features:

 ### User Interface